quantrinhansu123/Quanlydohieu/ORDER_FLOW.md

   - Updating `completedQuantity`
   - Updating `status`
-  - Updating `employees`
+  - Updating `members`

-### **4. Assign or Remove Employees**
+### **4. Assign or Remove Members**

-- Update employee list:
+- Update member list:

   ```
-  employees: { employeeId: true }
+  members: { memberId: true }
   ```

 ---

 ## Additional Implementation Rules

-- Use object maps instead of arrays for employees, products, and steps to avoid array index issues in Firebase.
+- Use object maps instead of arrays for members, products, and steps to avoid array index issues in Firebase.
 - Always update timestamps using server time.
 - All reads and writes must be optimized for Realtime Database (no unnecessary